Steckschwein/steckschwein.github.io/content/software/index.md

 The "help"-command lists the most important commands.

 #### ll

 ![steckOS ll command output](images/ll.png)

 Like it's Unix/Linux counterpart, ll shows the content of the current directory or the directory specified as command line argument.
 The output resembles that of DOS's dir command.

 #### ls

 ![steckOS ls command output](images/ls.png)

-Displays directory contents in short form, just like the ls command in Unix/Linux.
+Displays directory contents, like a mix of the DOS "dir" command and the "ls" command in Unix/Linux.

 #### stat
 ![steckOS stat command output](images/stat.png)